Carissa Phelps: Early life

 When Phelps was 11 years old, her sister, Sky, warned her that their stepfather had been making sexual advances toward her and offered money in exchange for her virginity.
 Sky suggested that Phelps move with her younger brother, Jacob, to Redding, California, to live with their father and older brother, Richie.
 After a conversation with their father and a confrontation between the daughters and their mother, it was agreed that Phelps and her younger brother would move to Redding.
 After arriving, the children were enrolled in tae kwon do classes and gymnastics.
 While their father had plans to remarry and looked forward to starting a new family, his girlfriend turned down his proposal, which caused him to spiral into drinking and depression.
 After the children discovered their father's pornographic video collection, they realized that life at their father's house wasn't the safe haven that Sky thought it would be.
 A couple of weeks later, the children returned to their mother's home in Coalinga.
-By this time, five of her siblings had left the home, leaving in addition to herself, her brothers Jacob and Ethan, and step-siblings Sara, Tanner, and Travis.
+By this time, five of her siblings had left home, leaving in addition to herself, her brothers Jacob and Ethan, and step-siblings Sara, Tanner, and Travis.

 Soon after returning to Coalinga, Phelps started junior high school, but found it difficult to acclimate to the new school and students.
 When other girls were wearing the latest fashion trends and makeup, Phelps was initially unable to afford such things.
 She was also self-conscious due to dental work that she needed, but couldn't afford.
 She soon became defiant of authority and began acting out by skipping classes and cursing at her teachers.
 The summer following eighth grade, Phelps began wearing makeup and dressing in the style that was popular for young girls of Mexican descent.
 The style, known as chola, included wearing thick black eyeliner, bright red lipstick, large hooped earrings, and lots of hairspray.
 As she adopted the current trends and styles, Phelps began attracting the attention of boys in her school.